Professional Liability Insurance

 - Negligent services.

 But how likely are you to be named in a lawsuit?
-A 2014 survey by insurance carrier Hiscox found that 13 percent of small businesses have been sued by a client, vendor, or employee.
-That's more than one in 10.
+A 2017 survey we conducted found that, each year, more than one in five businesses face the kind of incidents (including client complaints and contract disputes) that can lead to professional liability lawsuits.
 And being sued isn't cheap: the Small Business Administration published a litigation impact study [PDF] in 2005 noting that a small business lawsuit might cost anywhere from $3,000 to $150,000.

 The takeaway: even if state laws or clients don't require you to carry Professional Liability Insurance, having a policy is still a good idea.
 It can protect your finances by covering the high cost of a lawsuit.